sts/smailr/README.md

 # Smailr - A Virtual Mail Hosting Management CLI

 Smailr is a small CLI application, which lets you manage a typical Exim / Dovecot stack.

+I personally dont really like installing a webserver and mysql for my personal mailserver, and I dont need advanced features of vexim

 This is still in development.

 ## Installation